uhh-cms/sync/README.md

 The first time you start the tool, it will copy or download the synchronization files of all groups defined by in the configuration file set by `--config FILE` (defaults to [config/2022pre.yml](config/2022pre.yml)).
 If you want to reload the files the next time you start the tool, add `--flush`.

-As an example, you show the event yields per category (also defined in the config) and participating group in a certain dataset.
+As an example, you can show the event yields per category (as defined in the config) and participating group in a certain dataset as demonstrated below.
-The full output will look like the following.

 ```shell
 > sync